kevinveeder/ml-models-project/README.md

 This project uses a jupyter notebook.
 Make sure to have these installed before opening the .ipynb file:
 - Python 3.7 or above
 - Jupyter Notebooks

+Versions of libraries used:
+- numpy version: 1.24.4
+- pandas version: 2.0.3
+- sklearn version: 1.3.0